Elements of the Beatles’ story that really stand out for me these days

 The photographer Astrid Kirchherr, who was engaged to be married to Sutcliffe and informed the band of his death, took photos of them in their state of grief.
 I feel very strange about these photos.
 On the one hand, I feel they in some way exploit grief, and there’s something wrong about that.
 On the other, they do strike me as astonishingly beautiful photos, which capture not just a sad thing, grief – but also such depths of care and love.
 Those of course always are corollaries of grief.

 I think of Laurie Anderson’s film Heart of a Dog, in which she talks about how we feel love, and life itself, most intensely in the moment of bereavement, and how that intensity can carry through into our subsequent lives, enabling us to appreciate and love more deeply.
 ‘Collateral beauty’ is the term used in a recent, rather terrible Hollywood film of that name.
-I don’t know, of course, but – thinking especially of the song ‘In My Life’ – I wonder whether that early experience of losing one of their own didn’t play a huge role in shaping the extremely close and special relationships the Beatles had with each other, as well as the outlook they had on the world.
+I don’t know, of course, but – thinking especially of ‘In My Life’, one of the more sophisticated of their early songs – I wonder whether that experience of losing one of their own didn’t play a huge role in shaping the extremely close and special relationships the Beatles had with each other, as well as the outlook they had on the world.
 (Well, Ringo, I should say, didn’t come along until a little bit later, but no doubt this event had, through its effects on the other three, its effects on him too.)